Germany Pavilion in Epcot’s World Showcase

 Epcot International Flower and Garden Festival – The garden railway and geraniums in bloom are Germany’s highlights.

-Holidays from Around the World features storytellers in each country.
-Also during this season a German glassblower makes beautiful glass ornaments for purchase.
+Epcot’s International Festival of the Holidays features storytellers in each country.
+Also during this season, a German glassblower makes beautiful glass ornaments for purchase.

 Assistive Listening Devices from Guest Services can be used in the Biergarten.